Linyxus/linro-hugo/content/posts/hm-type-inference-for-stlc.md

 showDate = true
 +++

-In this post, we will present the principles of Algorithm W and Algorithm U, which implement the type inference of Hindley-Milner type system.
+In this post, we will introduce the principles of Algorithm W and Algorithm U, the basis of the type inference in Hindley-Milner type system.

 Firstly, we describe a small calculus, the well-known Simply-Typed Lambda Calculus _(STLC)_.